 Take a look a the Post Interview Assessment Worksheet to do some initial reflection following an interview.
 This worksheet is helpful especially if you are conducting multiple interviews and will help you keep your thoughts regarding each interview organized.

 Sending Thank You Notes:

 Mail vs e-mail?: Any thank you note is better than none.
 Following-up with an e-mail is the most efficient strategy.
 However traditional mail is the safest, most accepted way to thank an employer.

 Send an e-mail thank you note within 24 hours or a hand written note within two business days.

 Another strategy is to thank an employer via LinkedIn!
 Try sending a thank you and requesting a connection as an interview follow-up.

-The UW Oshkosh Career Services offers the following interviewing resources:
+The UW Oshkosh Career & Professional Development offers the following interviewing resources:

 - Informational Interviews